yanske/yanske1.github.io/_posts/2017-08-19-How-I-gained-14-pounds-in-4-month.md

 ## Don't be afraid to ask

 At a start up, there's always things that need to be done.
 If you see a project you are interested in, or a new challenge you want to tackle and learn from, don't be afraid to ask for it.
-The worse that can happen is a "No."
+The worst that can happen is a "No."

 However with that being said, it is still important to keep the team's best interest in sight.
 Be mindful of what you bring to the table and what you can do to progress not just yourself forward, but your whole team.